daspuppy/skeeter-deleter/README.md

 # skeeter-deleter
-A github action for auto-deleting Bluesky posts.
+A python script for auto-deleting Bluesky posts.

 THIS CODE IS VERY DESTRUCTIVE.
 The maintainer assumes no liability or warranty for its use.
 Use at your own peril.